andreciobezerra/Mama-mia/README.md

 ## Version 1.0.0

 The main functionalities are ok.
-The next will are to add one button for switch the unit system(imperial/metric) for temperature and resolve one problem with cookies and CORS